Alex23925/r3f-tank-ts/README.md

 This repo is for me to accustom to typescript, react, and react three fiber all at the same time by converting my orginal r3f tank with typescript instead.

+## Intro

+This project is from the threejs fundamentals scene graph page [https://threejsfundamentals.org/threejs/lessons/threejs-scenegraph.html] that I implented with react three fiber, react and now typescript.

 ## Getting Started

 First, run the development server: